-NRS 14.030 Service of process, demand, or notice when a foreign corporation, limited liability company, limited liability partnership, limited partnership, business trust, or municipal corporation fails to appoint a resident agent.
+NRS 14.030 Service of process, demand, or notice when a foreign corporation, limited liability company, limited liability partnership, business trust, or municipal corporation fails to appoint a resident agent.

 (a) Include a specific citation to the provisions of this section.
 The secretary of state may refuse to accept such service if the proper citation is not included.

 (a) Be accompanied by a fee of $10.
-The secretary of state shall keep a copy of the legal process received under this section in his office for at least 1 year after receipt thereof and shall make those records available for public inspection during normal business hours.
+The secretary of state shall keep a copy of the legal process received under this section in his office for at least one year after receipt and shall make those records available for public inspection during normal business hours.

 2. In all cases of such service, the defendant has 40 days, exclusive of the day of service, within which to answer or plead.

-3. Before such service is authorized, the plaintiff shall make or cause to be made and filed an affidavit setting forth the facts, showing that due diligence has been used to ascertain the officers’ whereabouts of the artificial person be served.
-The facts showing that direct or personal service on, or notice to, the artificial person cannot be had.
+3. Before such service is authorized, the plaintiff shall make or cause to be made and file an affidavit setting forth the facts, showing that due diligence has been used to ascertain the officers’ whereabouts of the artificial person be served.
+The facts show that direct or personal service on, or notice to, the artificial person cannot be had.

 4. If it appears from the affidavit that there is a last known address of the artificial person or any known officers thereof, the plaintiff shall, in addition to and after such service on the secretary of state, mail or cause to be mailed to the artificial person or the known officer, at such address, by registered or certified mail, a copy of the summons and a copy of the complaint, and in all such cases, the defendant has 40 days after the date of the mailing within which to appear in action.

-NRS 14.060 Proceedings where there are several defendants, and part only are served.
+Nevada Rules of Civil Procedure NRS 14.060 Proceedings where several defendants and part only are served.
 Where the action is against two or more defendants and the summons is served on one or more but not on all of them, the plaintiff may proceed as follows:

 1. If the action be against the defendants jointly indebted upon a contract, he may proceed against the defendant served, unless the court otherwise directs; and if he recovers judgment, it may be entered against all the defendants thus jointly indebted, so far only as that it may be enforced against the joint property of all and the separate property of the defendant served; or

-NRS 14.065 Exercise of jurisdiction on any basis consistent with state and federal constitutions; service of summons to confer jurisdiction.
+Nevada Rules of Civil Procedure NRS 14.065 Exercise jurisdiction on any basis consistent with state and federal constitutions; service of summons to confer jurisdiction.

 1. A court of this state may exercise jurisdiction over a party to a civil action on any basis not inconsistent with the constitution of this state or the Constitution of the United States.

-2. Personal service of summons upon a party outside this state is sufficient to confer upon a court of this state jurisdiction over the party so served if the service is made by delivering a copy of the summons, together with a copy of the complaint, to the party served in the manner provided by statute or rule of court for service upon a person of like kind within this state.
+2. Personal service of summons upon a party outside this state is sufficient to confer upon a court of this state jurisdiction over the party so served if the service is made by delivering a copy of the summons, together with a copy of the complaint, to the party served in the manner provided by statute or Nevada Rules of Civil Procedure rule of court for service upon a person of like kind within this state.

-NRS 14.070 Exercise of jurisdiction on any basis consistent with state and federal constitutions; service of summons to confer jurisdiction.
+Nevada Rules of Civil Procedure NRS 14.070 Exercise jurisdiction on any basis consistent with state and federal constitutions; service of summons to confer jurisdiction.

-3. The court in which the action is pending may order such continuances as may be necessary to afford the defendant a reasonable opportunity to defend the action.
+3. The court in which the action is pending may order such continuances as necessary to afford the defendant a reasonable opportunity to defend the action.